 What is the name for a border that separates both political entities and religious, linguistic, and ethnic groups?

 A cultural boundary is the geographical term for the border between two different ethnic, linguistic, and religious groups.
 While these often fall along territorial, topographical, or national boundaries, they can be almost anywhere, and cultural boundaries are more likely to be shaped by historical forces rather than strictly geographical ones.
 An important cultural boundary is the line formed from the Alps and the Danube River, which divided Western Europe between the Latinized areas of the former Roman Empire and the German-influenced areas on the other side.

-Example Question #2 : Influences Of Boundaries
+Example Question #1 : Territorial Dimensions Of Politics